Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems

+\authornote{\textbf{Corresponding authors.} Emails: ryliu@nju.edu.cn; jianli@ustc.edu.cn; k-wang@smail.nju.edu.cn; yangrz@ustc.edu.cn; yuyh@ustc.edu.cn; chensz@ihep.ac.cn; hushicong@ihep.ac.cn} \authornote{The LHAASO Collaboration authors and affiliations are listed in the end of the paper and also Supplementary Materials, which is available with this article at the \em{National Science Review} website.}

-Black holes (BH), one of the most intriguing objects in the universe, can manifest themselves through electromagnetic radiations initiated by the accretion flow\cite{Remillard06}.
-Some stellar-mass BHs drive relativistic jets when accreting matter from their companion stars, called microquasars\cite{Mirabel99_review}.
-Non-thermal emission from the radio to tera-electronvolt (TeV) gamma-ray band has been observed from microquasars, indicating acceleration of relativistic particles by the system\cite{Bordas09, Bosch-Ramon09, HAWC18_SS433,HESS24_SS433}.
-Here we report detection of ultrahigh-energy (UHE, photon energy $E>100\,$TeV) gamma-ray associated with 5 out of 12 microquasars harboring BHs visible by the Large High Altitude Air Shower Observatory, namely, SS~433, V4641~Sgr, GRS~1915+105, MAXI~J1820+070, and Cygnus X-1.
-In the central region of SS~433, extended UHE emission is detected in spatial coincidence with a giant gas cloud, suggesting the hadronic origin of the emission.
+\abstract[ABSTRACT]{Black holes (BH), one of the most intriguing objects in the universe, can manifest themselves through electromagnetic radiation initiated by the accretion flow.
+Some stellar-mass BHs drive relativistic jets when accreting matter from their companion stars, forming microquasars.
+Non-thermal emission from the radio to tera-electronvolt (TeV) gamma-ray band has been observed from microquasars, indicating the acceleration of relativistic particles. { Here we report detection of four microquasars (SS~433, V4641~Sgr, GRS~1915+105, MAXI~J1820+070) of spectrum extending to the ultrahigh-energy (UHE; photon energy $E>100$\,TeV) band and one microquasar (Cygnus X-1) of spectrum approaching 100\,TeV, using the Large High Altitude Air Shower Observatory (LHAASO).
+Notably, the total emission associated with SS~433 cannot be interpreted with a single leptonic component.} In the UHE band, its emission is in spatial coincidence with a giant atomic cloud, which is consistent with a hadronic origin.
 An elongated source is discovered from V4641~Sgr with the spectrum continuing up to 800\,TeV.
-GRS~1915+105, MAXI~J1820+070 and Cygnus X-1 are detected with quasi-stable radiations up to $\sim$100\,TeV.
-The detection of UHE gamma-rays demonstrates that accreting BHs and their environments can operate as extremely efficient accelerators of particles out of 1\,peta-electronvolt (PeV), thus contributing to Galactic cosmic rays especially around the `knee' region.
+The detection of UHE gamma rays demonstrates that accreting BHs and their environments can operate as extremely efficient accelerators of particles out of 1\,peta-electronvolt (PeV), suggesting microquasars to be important contributors to Galactic cosmic rays especially around the `knee' region.}